 Art Deco’s worldwide popularity was born in Paris in 1925 at the great Exposition Internationale des Arts Décoratifs et Industriels Modernes (International Exhibition of Modern Decorative and Industrial Arts).

-Once you know what to look for, Art Deco decor is easy to identify.
-The style radiates optimism, speed, the dawn of a modern age, and a bit of breaking the rules.
-There are several Art Deco geometric patterns and other shapes that define the era.
-Primary Art Deco colours are bold, bright, or metallic, yet they often include combinations like black and white; creams, taupes and medium browns; silver, gold, blue, and charcoal grey; or, dandelion yellow, forest green, peacock blue, royal purple, and cherry red.
-Key Art Deco detail to look for in the architecture include:
+But more than just the shapes, several primary Art Deco colours are bold, bright, or metallic, yet they often include combinations: black and white; creams, taupes and medium browns; silver, gold, blue, and charcoal grey; or, dandelion yellow, forest green, peacock blue, royal purple, and cherry red.

 - Ziggurat